Step-by-Step Guide to Setting Up Email Accounts in cPanel

 Why Use cPanel for Email Management?

-- Create professional email addresses (e.g., [email protected]).
+- Create custom email addresses for your domain.

 - Manage email storage and quotas.